ryangan1/logApp-scalling-octo/README.md

 * PHP code is executed on the server, and the result is returned to the browser as plain HTML.
 * PHP files have extension ".php"

+**What Can PHP Do?**
+* HP can generate dynamic page content
+* PHP can create, open, read, write, delete, and close files on the server
+* PHP can collect form data
+* PHP can send and receive cookies
+* PHP can add, delete, modify data in your database
+* PHP can be used to control user-access
+* PHP can encrypt data

+* With PHP you are not limited to output HTML.
+You can output images, PDF files, and even Flash movies.
+You can also output any text, such as XHTML and XML. *